Tim-Tom/scratch/table-sorting/README.md

 3. Each school can have at between 1 and 4 teams competing.
 At least one school will have two teams.
 4. Each workstation has an x and y coordinate associated with it.
-5. Cheating is proportional to the minimum euclidian distance between two teams from the same school.
+5. Cheating is proportional to the minimum euclidean distance between two teams from the same school.

 Analysis
 --------

 So the first thing to notice from the problem statement is that all these numbers are really tiny.
-So tiny that you can pretty much guaruntee you are supposed to brute force the solution.
+So tiny that you can pretty much guarantee you are supposed to brute force the solution.
 But there's a catch, 14! = 87,178,291,200, which is too much to truly brute force.
 So you need to exploit at least one of the following redundancies (and possibly both):

 1. Teams within a school are indistinguishable.
-2. Schools are indistingushable from any other school with the same number of teams. (i.e. AABB and BBAA will just result in swapping the minimum distance between A and B which doesn't change our answer, but ABAB is different).
+2. Schools are indistinguishable from any other school with the same number of teams. (i.e. AABB and BBAA will just result in swapping the minimum distance between A and B which doesn't change our answer, but ABAB is different).